Module Code

 The MSc is awarded to students who successfully complete 60 CATS of taught modules, Research Project (60 CATS) and a Dissertation (60 CATS).

-Semester 1 comprises 3 months of intensive teaching, which includes essential and advanced experimental medicine research skills followed by a module on Clinical Translation'.
+Semester 1 comprises 3 months of intensive teaching, which includes essential and advanced research skills followed by a module on Clinical Translation.

 SCM8145 Fundamental Research Skills in Experimental Medicine – 20 CATS

-This module will teach the skills that embed excellence and rigour into the scientific approach to a research question.
+In this module students will learn the skills that embed excellence and rigour into the scientific approach to a research question.
 Active researchers will teach students the core skills of designing and methodological approaches to testing a research hypothesis.
 Taught elements will include database searches and approach to systematic reviews, basic principles of laboratory and clinical research design, regulatory requirements governing research, public involvement with science, data analysis, presentation, dissemination and communication of science.
 Students will have the opportunity to undertake additional training in Good Clinical Practice, or training in animal handling procedures for a Home Office personal licence.

 SCM8180 Advanced Research Skills in Experimental Medicine – 20 CATS

-It provides a detailed theoretical and practical introduction to advanced research skills in Experimental Medicine.
-This will be a state of the art Module.
+This module provides a detailed theoretical and practical introduction to advanced research skills.
 It will provide a depth of knowledge of the research process and practical skills for the design and conduct of research studies, including data collection and analysis.

 Topics, which will be covered in this Module: